Indiana University

 If you know the exact name of the computer and the share, or the exact name of the printer, you can enter it directly:

-3. Click OK.
+2. Click OK.

 If you need to repeatedly access a shared folder or network drive, you can map to it.
 Mapping creates a persistent link to the share, allowing you to double-click its icon in My Computer whenever you want access.
-For instructions on mapping a drive, see In Microsoft Windows, how do I map a drive?

-This is document ahrs in domain all.
+This is document ahrs in the Knowledge Base.

-Last modified on May 13, 2009.
+Last modified on 2023-06-28 11:00:46.